Minimum requirements

 Whether a term is an express term of the contract is determined by reference to the objective intentions of the parties.
 As a result, general information, for example, something mentioned in an interview, will not necessarily amount to a contractual promise, which is sufficient to become an express term of the contract.

 Implied terms of a contract are those terms that the parties have not specifically agreed to, but which still form part of the contract.
-The four main sources of implied terms are those implied by custom and practice, implied in fact, implied by common law and implied by statute.
+The four main sources of implied terms are those implied by custom and practice, those implied in fact, those implied by common law and those implied by statute.